 As expected from a luxury product, and this certainly is, the packaging is at an enviable level.
 It’s not spectacular and does not reveal anything new but leaves the impression that you have bought something special.
-The black, glossy lacquered wooden box, the red coated interior, the handwritten envelope with a signed certificate and serial number, a wax bottle with the associated polishing pad and the ultimate detachable (XLR) cable with adapters make the headsets a worthy company.
+The black, glossy lacquered wooden box, the red-coated interior, the handwritten envelope with a signed certificate and serial number, a wax bottle with the associated polishing pad, and the ultimate detachable (XLR) cable with adapters make the headphones a worthy companion.

 As I noted in the introductory section, superior materials were used.
 The outside of the headphones is made of hand-selected and processed Zebrano wood, while the interior and the headband are covered with lambskin.
 If for some reason you do not like smooth skin, there is a possibility of buying a suede skin version.
-Plastic takes up only a small share throughout the story.
-Along with wood and leather, the main word is precisely processed machined metal parts.
-You can look up and pick up a magnifying glass, but you can hardly find manufacturing errors.
+Plastic takes up only a small share here.
+Along with wood and leather, the main parts are precisely processed machined metal parts.
+You can look up and pick up a magnifying glass, but you can hardly find any manufacturing errors.
 Making it just – flawless!

 Unlike most headphones using dynamic speaker units (similar to those in classic speakers), the LCD-3 uses planar units that are found in magnetostatics or electrostatic loudspeakers.
 While dynamically working on the principle of a membrane that is triggered by the excitation of the coil in the magnetic field and thus the vibration creates sound, the planar headphones are made from the membranes that are located in the magnetic field between the two electrodes.
 Depending on the polarity of the magnetic field and the variability of the electrical signal the membranes move and produce sound.